 Location

 One thing about the city of Atlanta, you can find some great apartments anywhere you’re looking.
-Zumper offer information on anywhere like Midtown, Buckhead, The West End or anywhere you like.
+Zumper offers information on anywhere, like Midtown, Buckhead, The West End, or anywhere you like.
 They haven’t locked down a location, but they have plenty of places to choose from.
-One of the best perks of using a site like Zumper is you know how much you’re spending already.
+One of the best perks of using a site like Zumper is that you know how much you’re spending already.

 Check the Actual Apartment